mensbeam/Arsse/manpages/en.md

 # ADDITIONAL COMMANDS

-**arsse daemon**
+**arsse daemon** [**--fork=**<_pidfile_>]

 :   Starts the newsfeed fetching service.
-Normally this command is only invoked by systemd.
+Normally this command is only invoked by Systemd.

+    The **--fork** option executes an "old-style" fork-then-terminate daemon rather than a "new-style" non-terminating daemon.
+This option should only be employed if using a System V-style init daemon on POSIX systems; normally Systemd is used.
+When using this option the daemon will write its process identifier to <_pidfile_> after forking.

 **arsse feed refresh-all**